0to9/Utk-Script-Loader-Plugin/README.md

 This plugin provides a feature-rich, custom scripting language that can be used to interface with the supported APIs in a simple and easily scalable manner.
 The scriptig interface is guaranteed to remain roughly consistent between plugin versions and to be compatible across a variety of Bukkit-extending APIs.

-## Why Script?
-*Why should any developer use this scripting plugin over simply creating their own?
-After all, the script is essentially most of the code required for a stand-alone plugin, right?*

-While creating a script for this script loading plugin may seem like most of the work for creating a plugin, the plugin itself would also require working extensively with the bukkit event listeners.
-Additionally, the plugin would lose the support of a lot of custom events and event handlers written specifically for this scripting plugin.

-On the other hand, going with the script-based solution also benefits the end user.
-With an text-based script, users can read the implementations for themselves and customize the code with little more than a text editor.
-A few of the default scripts included with the plugin showcase this principle very well.

-And, last but certainly not least, writing scripts for this script loading plugin abstracts the issue of working with multiple different APIs to this plugin.
-Because of the guarantee of functionality for APIs derived from the Bukkit API, a script written for one API can function as well as possible under other APIs, often with API-optimized event-handling.

 ## The Scripting Language
 The scripting language is a hybrid between [C++](http://www.cplusplus.com/) and [Java](https://www.oracle.com/java/), with additional custom elements thrown in for ease of development.
 For a comprehensive look at the specifics of the language and the custom-designed elements offered in by the language, check out the [```language specification```](language%20specification) folder.